mylokaye/Dynamic-Templates/README.md

 This project rebuilds the Dynamics 365 form **from the ground up**, using clean HTML5, accessible markup, and fully documented JavaScript.
 It provides a **drop-in, production-ready template** that gives you:

-- Complete control over styling and structure
+- Email field validation to improve data quality
-- Accessible, WCAG-compliant form fields
+- Accessible, WCAG-compliant with indications for incorrect and correctly filled fields
-- Responsive design with light and dark mode
+- Responsive design with light and dark mode compatibility
-- Email validation, smart notifications, and GDPR compliance

 **Preview the live template:**
 👉 [Contact Form Demo](https://mylokaye.info/Dynamic-Templates/templates/contact-form.html)